savvy-itch/pizza-web-app/README.md

 # Pizza Store Website

 This is a pizza website project.
-Here's a [live version of it](https://prog-pizza-website.netlify.app).
+Here's the [live version of it](https://pizza-shop-6cqk.onrender.com/).
 The data is being fetched from a MongoDB database, the order details are stored in local storage.

 ## Stack
 - Node.js/Express
 - MongoDB/Mongoose
-- Sass
+- SCSS

 ## Functionality:
 - users can order pizzas of different sizes from the available menu;